OCA/l10n-france/account_statement_import_fr_cfonb/readme/DESCRIPTION.md

-This module allows you to import the text-based French CFONB bank statements files in Odoo.
+This module allows you to import the text-based France-specific CFONB bank statements files in Odoo.

 The specifications are available on the [official CFONB